SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Sparkling Union Square acts as the centerpiece to SF's downtown commercial district, especially during the holidays.

-Not only will they have a huge Christmas tree lit up with over 33,000 twinkling lights and 1,100 ornaments, there will also be an ice skating rink and plenty of Christmas decorations in all the store windows surrounding it.
+Not only will they have a huge Christmas tree lit up with over 33,000 twinkling lights and 1,100 ornaments, but there will also be an ice skating rink and plenty of Christmas decorations in all the store windows surrounding it.

 This is a festive part of town to walk around and do some holiday shopping.